 Is Christmas even Christmas without a panto?
 ‘Oh no isn’t!’
-You’re completely spoilt for choice in London with Snow White at the Palladium, Aladdin at the Hackney Empire and Dick Whittington at the Lyric Hammersmith to name a few.
+You’re completely spoilt for choice in London with Goldilocks and the Three Bears at the Palladium, Dick Whittington at the Hackney Empire and Cinderella at the Lyric Hammersmith to name a few.
 It’s an integral part of the festive calendar, book those tickets.

 For the music lovers

 In the fortnight leading up to Christmas head to Trafalgar Square to listen to festive songs and carols for free.
 Each evening from 4pm to 8pm on weekdays, and from 2pm to 6pm at weekends more than 40 different carol groups will sing for an hour beneath the Christmas tree in Trafalgar Square raising money for voluntary of charity organisations.

 Are there any Christmas treats you love experiencing in London.
 Let me know in the comments box below.